LB180568/UTE-SS/README.md

 # Syntax-oriented Shortcut: A syntax level perturbing algorithm for preventing text data from being learned

-This repository provides the source code for IJCAI2024 blind review.
+This repository provides the source code for TNNLS blind review.

 ## Introduction